TrueBlocks/trueblocks-grants/gitcoin/README.md

 - Completed first beta release of docker version
 - Automated most of the testing and documentation generation
 - Helped multiple people index two different Ethereum chains (mainnet and Rinkeby)
-- Major progress on our [documentation website](https://trueblocks.io/docs)
+- Made major progress on our [documentation website](https://trueblocks.io/docs)
 - Made some videos explaining [new features in the Explorer](https://www.youtube.com/channel/UCAnakN-bJv_OsopuKVJCs3g)
 - Created a landing page for some [white papers](https://trueblocks.io/papers/) we've written